CUHK-AIM-Group/UN-SAM/README.md

 # Universal Prompt-Free Segmentation for Generalized Nucleus Images (UN-SAM)
-This repository is an official PyTorch implementation of the paper **"UN-SAM: Universal Prompt-Free Segmentation for Generalized Nucleus Images"** [[paper]()] from IEEE Transactions on Medical Imaging 2024.
+This repository is an official PyTorch implementation of the paper **"UN-SAM: Universal Prompt-Free Segmentation for Generalized Nucleus Images"** [[paper]()] submitted to IEEE Transactions on Medical Imaging 2024.

 ## UN-SAM for Nuclei Image Segmentation